What is the difference between an Syracuse Abroad Center Program and World Partner Program?

 Is there an Syracuse Abroad language requirement?

-There is no language requirement for admission to most of Syracuse Abroad’s center programs (the exception is Santiago, where three semesters of Spanish language or the equivalent are required).
+There is no language requirement for admission to most of Syracuse Abroad’s center programs (the exception is Santiago, where three semesters of Spanish language or the equivalent are required for the fall semester).
 However, once admitted, most students enroll in language courses and/or courses taught in the host language.
 Enrollment in courses not taught in English at foreign universities have language requirements.

 Is there a GPA requirement?

 A 2.5 GPA* (on a 4.0 scale) is required for admission to Syracuse center-based programs.
 A 3.0 minimum GPA is required for enrollment in courses at foreign universities.
-For some limited-enrollment programs (such as drama or design in London), the minimum GPA may be higher than 2.5, and priority enrollment may be given to those with a GPA of at least 2.75.
+For some limited-enrollment programs (such as Acting at Shakespeare’s Globe or Design in London), the minimum GPA may be higher than 2.5, and priority enrollment may be given to those with a GPA of at least 2.75.

 For most World Partner programs, the required GPA is 3.0, based on the program’s published GPA requirements and/or Syracuse Abroad’s evaluation of the program’s academic expectations.
 There are some World Partner programs whose GPA requirement ranges from 2.5-3.0.
 Please refer to each program’s page for its exact requirements.
 Note: Syracuse Abroad reserves the right to adjust the requirements for World Partner programs as it deems appropriate.

 How will my judicial record affect my ability to study abroad?

 Does Syracuse Abroad give scholarships and grants?

 For SU students, Syracuse Abroad works with the Office of Financial Aid and Scholarship Programs.
 There are need-based grants, and named scholarships available for Syracuse students.
 Visiting students should check with their home study abroad offices for institutional grants that apply.
 All students should visit the Grants & Aid section of our website for more information and outside scholarships for additional opportunities.

 What do I do once I’m accepted to an Syracuse Abroad program?